Wilde Garlek Garlic Mashed Potatoes

 Make It Your Own

-Leave the skins on for a more rustic feel
+Leave the potato skins on for a rustic version

 Comments